TRPA Takes Action to Strengthen Boat Inspections

 Congress Approves Lake Tahoe Restoration Reauthorization Act

-Image: Looking Lake Tahoe’s 190 square-mile surface from the East Shore of Lake Tahoe, Nev.
+Image: Looking over Lake Tahoe’s 190 square-mile surface from the East Shore of Lake Tahoe, Nev.
 The alpine lake spans the borders of Nevada and California.
 The USDA Forest Service manages nearly 80 percent of the land in the watershed.
 Image Credit: Drone Promotions

 LAKE TAHOE, CA/NV – A partnership of Lake Tahoe agencies applauded Congress today for its passage of a bill to reauthorize the Lake Tahoe Restoration Act (LTRA), which is the cornerstone of federal investment in the Lake Tahoe Environmental Improvement Program (EIP), one of the most comprehensive and successful conservation programs in the nation.